 California electric car buyers are getting a mixed bag of news this week, some of which could have profound implications for the future of the state’s effort to get 1.5 million drivers out of emission-spewing vehicles and into electric alternatives.

-The Legislature sent the governor a bill—outlining how to spend $1.5 billion in proceeds from the state’s cap-and-trade auctions—that includes $140 million to replenish the state air board’s rebate fund for zero-emission vehicles, a popular and often over-subscribed program to assist consumers in buying pricey electric cars.
+The Legislature is sending the governor a bill—outlining how to spend $1.5 billion in proceeds from the state’s cap-and-trade auctions—that includes $140 million replenish the state air board’s rebate fund for zero-emission vehicles, a popular and often over-subscribed program to assist consumers in buying pricy electric cars.

 Should Tesla fail to qualify for the rebates, the impact could be serious, as its all-electric cars have the highest price tags on the market and consumers might balk if the cars are out of reach.
 A lessening of demand would surely reduce production of the clean cars, apparently setting back the state’s ability to reach it goals.
 “This provision creates an unpredictable standard that would be impossible to adhere to while creating uncertainty in an already challenging market. ” the Association of Global Automakers warned in a letter to the governor.